 Events: The College of Law and student organizations hold numerous academic and social events open to all members of the Illinois Law community every year.
 You may want to join in the College of Law softball league, socialize with your classmates while enjoying snacks and refreshments at a biweekly Peer’s Pub event, attend a lunch lecture given by a prominent legal scholar, carve a pumpkin at the annual Fall Festival, or participate in any number of other College of Law events held every semester.

-As a University of Illinois student, LLM students are also welcome to partake in the many events held on and around campus for students every week, such asat the various cultural houses, at the Illini Union, a variety of speakers (in fall 2018, visited campus), and more!
+As a University of Illinois student, LLM students are also welcome to partake in the many events held on and around campus for students every week, such as at the Illini Union, a variety of speakers (in fall 2018, visited campus), and more!at the various cultural houses,

 Organizations: The College of Law has covering almost every interest, and there are opportunities for socializing with graduate students from across all departments at the University of Illinois.
 Whether it is public interest or corporate law, Illinois provides opportunities for students to get involved.